patcg-individual-drafts/private-aggregation-api/error_reporting.md

   contributions were dropped due to the per-report limit
 - `reserved.empty-report-dropped`: a report was not scheduled as it had no contributions
-- `reserved.too-many-pending-reports`: a report was not scheduled as there were already too many pending reports
+- `reserved.pending-report-limit-reached`: a report was scheduled, but the limit of pending reports was reached.
+That is, attempting to schedule one more report would fail due to the limit.
-- `reserved.insufficient-budget-for-report`: a report was not scheduled as there was not enough budget
+- `reserved.insufficient-budget`: one or more contributions were dropped from a scheduled report (or the entire report was not scheduled) as there was not enough budget
 - `reserved.uncaught-exception`: a JavaScript exception was thrown and not caught in this context